You are viewing a story from harrypotterfanfiction.com

 Chapter 11: No Success.

 Author's note: Like the two previous chapters, the events of this chapter have been taken from Harry Potter and the Prisoner of Azkaban, and are the property of J.K.
-Rowling, as are the underlined sentences, which are direct quotes from the novel.
+Rowling, as are the underlined sentences, which are direct quotes from Harry Potter and the Prisoner of Azkaban, British edition, page 155.

 Once Harry returned to school, the immediate pressure on the Ministry was relaxed.
 Of course, it was still a major embarrassment that a high security prisoner like Sirius Black should have managed to escape and it was still top priority that he be recaptured as quickly as possible, but it was no longer so urgent that it required the personal attention of the Minister himself at all times.